 - May 1: conferences in July through October

 - Conference description

 - Copy of participation invitation, or program page (NB: if you have not yet heard from the organizers about your invitation to speak, you may still apply for funding, which may be approved conditionally)

 - Copy of proposal

 The Department will inform students within a month of application on the award status.
 Students granted departmental awards may apply, by separate application, for additional funding through the GSAS Conference Matching Travel Fund.

-The French Department Financial Assistant will advise you on submitting the required forms and receipts to process the reimbursement.
+The French Department Financial Assistant, Meritza Moss, will advise you on submitting the required forms and receipts to process the reimbursement.

 Limited carrel is space available to graduate students in Butler Library.
 GSAS sets the basic requirements for awarding carrels; students must have earned the MPhil, be within six years of first date of registration, and have the department’s support.